Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage/AdvancedContentManagement.md

 - Tokens and tokenized fields
+- Projections
+	- Queries: example for filtering, ordering and layouts
+	- Projection Widget, Projection Page
+	- Query Link (Navigation)
 - Automating administrative tasks with Workflows
 - Antispam features
 - Creating Dynamic Forms
-	- Demo: creating a contact form using tokens, handling form posts with a workflow
+	- Demo: creating a contact form using tokens, handling form posts with a workflow.
 - Importing and exporting
 	- Using the Import/Export module
 	- The importance of having an identity-providing part (AutoroutePart, IdentityPart)
-- Projections
-	- Queries: example for filtering, ordering and layouts
-	- Projection Widget, Projection Page
-	- Query Link (Navigation)

 Time requirement: 2h 30m